sztrzask/maklipsa.github.io/_posts/2017-03-27-The-not-so-obvious-complexity-of-key-value-databases.md

 So we are saying goodbye to:

-- tables and columns - everything is a blob
+- tables, columns or ant data typing - everything is a blob of some kind
 - relations
-- in most cases any typing of data - it is ether a bite array or a string
 - complex operations

-This is a lot, what do we gain?
+We gave almost everything,  what do we gain in exchange?

 # Why use a key-value database?

 ## Speed

-If You are thinking that getting the object from a key-value database is more or less the same as a index lookup in a relational database, keep on reading because You are very wrong, an order of [big **O**](https://en.wikipedia.org/wiki/Big_O_notation) wrong.
+If You are thinking that getting the object from a key-value database is more or less the same as an index lookup in a relational database, keep on reading because You are very wrong, an order of [big **O**](https://en.wikipedia.org/wiki/Big_O_notation) wrong.

 Indexes in relational databases are implemented using a [B-Tree structure](https://en.wikipedia.org/wiki/B-tree) that looks like this:

 ![](/data/2017-03-27-The-not-so-obvious-complexity-of-key-value-databases/B-tree.png)

-> This is one of the most fundamental structure for modern computer science.
+> This is one of the most fundamental data structure in modern computer science.
 If You don’t know it please at least read [this Wikipedia page](https://en.wikipedia.org/wiki/B-tree).
 It will be a time well spend.

-While this is an amazing structure it has to obey the rules of mathematics when it comes to cost of search:
+While this is an amazing structure it has to obey the rules of mathematics when it comes to the cost of search:

 `O(log(n/m))`

 where:

-- n is the total number of elements
+- n - the total number of elements
-- m - number of elements in a single node.
+- m - the number of items in a single node.

 To contrast it, **most** key-value databases store the data in memory, so they can use a hashing function to determine the position of the element in the array.
 It's cost is: